Sustainability as a lever for growth

 This dual perspective is also called the dual materiality analysis mentioned where stakeholders are also consulted and risks and opportunities are assessed.
 Examples include climate change in agriculture or energy-intensive sectors, working conditions in the manufacturing industry, or water management on farms.

-The CSRD (Corporate Sustainability Reporting Directive) is a European directive that requires large companies to report on sustainability – such as their impact on the environment, human rights and governance.
-The goal is to make sustainability as important as financial performance.
+The CSRD (Corporate Sustainability Reporting Directive) is a European directive that requires large companies to report on sustainability (ESG).

 ESG stands for Environmental, Social and Governance.
 These are the three pillars by which companies measure and report their sustainability performance: